conduitframework/conduit_mqtt/README.md

 * `:qos` - The quality of service for the publish defaults to 0.

-## Supporting Message Attributes and Headers
+## Supporting Message Fields and Headers

 MQTT 3.1.1 and below do not support a mechanism for message headers.
-In order to support conduits headers and attributes if you need to use these, you need to wrap them into your payload.
-Two plugs are provided to help with this
+In order to support Conduit's message headers and fields, you need to wrap them into your message body.
+You can use [Conduit.Plug.Wrap](https://hexdocs.pm/conduit/Conduit.Plug.Wrap.html) and [Conduit.Plug.Unwrap](https://hexdocs.pm/conduit/Conduit.Plug.Unwrap.html) to help with that.

-ConduitMQTT.Plug.Wrap and ConduitMQTT.Plug.Unwrap each provide a default method for wrapping and unwrapping headers and attributes into the payload along with the message body.
-You can also pass a wrap_fn and unwrap_fn to them in the opts for the plug if you would like to override the default functions (you can also write your own plugs that perform a similar function).

 Example pipelines might look as follows: